Christopher Rice

 Christopher Travis Rice (born March 11, 1978) is an American author.
 Rice made his fiction debut in 2000 with the bestselling A Density of Souls, going on to write many more novels, including The Snow Garden, The Heavens Rise, The Vines, as well as the Burning Girl series.
 His work spans multiple genres, including suspense, crime, supernatural thriller, and erotic romance.
-With his mother Anne Rice, he is the co-author of the historical-horror novels Ramses the Damned: The Passion of Cleopatra and its sequel, Ramses the Damned: The Reign of Osiris.
+With his mother Anne Rice, he is the co-author of the historical horror novel Ramses the Damned: The Passion of Cleopatra and its sequel, Ramses the Damned: The Reign of Osiris.
+As of 2025, Rice lived in West Hollywood, California.